Jeroen-G/Explorer/docs/index-settings.md

 Be aware that any time you change the index settings, you need to [recreate](commands.md) the index.

-To start using index settings, we will expand on the Post model with an `indexSettings` function to set an analyzer.
+To start using index settings, we will expand on the Post model with an `indexSettings` and `Aliased` function to set an analyzer.

 ```php
 <?php